BrookeHeck/BrookeHeck/README.md

 - I want a career that challenges me and always provides new opportunities to try something new.
 - I've never thought of myself as creative because I was always bad at all the traditional arts, but coding allows me to be creative through problem solving.
 ### 🛠️ Technologies and Tools
-- React, Node.js, Chart.js, Bootstrap, React Bootstrap, Express, MongoDB, Mongoose, Axios
+- React, Node.js, Chart.js, Bootstrap, React Bootstrap, Express, MongoDB, Mongoose, Axios, OAuth
 ### 💡 What I'm Learning
-- Express, Mongoose
+- Express, Mongoose, OAuth
 ### 🛩️ Non-Traditional Background
 - Worked Air Transportation for US Air Force
 - Stationed at Ramstein and Offutt